bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:17 AM CT, February 28</p>
+<p class="updated_time"> Latest data: 07:44 AM CT, February 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 18° *colder* than today.
+Today's high is 57°, which is 11° *colder* than yesterday.
+Tomorrow is expected to be 19° *colder* than today.

 Currently:

-- 36°
+- 35°
-- Partly Cloudy
+- Clear
-- 71% humidity
+- 76% humidity
-- 5 mph wind
+- 1 mph wind
-- 52% cloud cover
+- 12% cloud cover
 - 31 AQI 🟩
 - 0.65 inches of snow and 0.03 inches of rain expected in the next 48 hours